slackapi/bolt-js/docs/content/basic/app-assistant.md

 When the user opens a new thread with your assistant, the [`assistant_thread_started`](https://api.slack.com/events/assistant_thread_started) event will be sent to your app.
 Capture this with the `threadStarted` handler to allow your app to respond.

-In the example below, the app is sending a message — containing context [message metadata](https://api.slack.com/metadata/using) — to the user, along with a single [prompt](https://api.slack.com/methods/assistant.threads.setSuggestedPrompts).
+In the example below, the app is sending a message — containing thread context [message metadata](https://api.slack.com/metadata/using) — to the user, along with a single [prompt](https://api.slack.com/methods/assistant.threads.setSuggestedPrompts).

 ```js
 ...